AG_Window object describes an Agar window, the base container for Agar widgets.

 The dimensions of new Agar windows is best determined automatically (using recursive widget size requests which take resolution, font sizes, etc. into account).
 Agar widgets are expected to set a proper default size whenever it can be determined automatically, or otherwise provide a suitable application-level API for "size hints".

-Newly created windows (as returned by AG_WindowNew()) must be made visible using AG_WindowShow().
+Newly created windows must be made visible by calling AG_WindowShow().

 |AG_Object(3)-> AG_Widget(3)-> AG_Window.|

 The AG_WindowNewNamed() variant creates an Agar window with a unique name identifier.
-If a window of the same name exists, AG_WindowNewNamed() only moves the focus to that window, and returns NULL.
+If a window of the same name exists then AG_WindowNewNamed() moves the focus to the existing window and returns NULL.
 The name may contain any printable character, except " / ".

-To perform a different action, an event handler can be configured for the window-close and window-modal-close events (see the EVENTS section).
+To perform a different action, a custom event handler routine can be set for the "window-close" event (see the EVENTS section).

 AG_WindowSetSideBorders() sets the thickness of the left and right window borders in pixels.
 AG_WindowSetBottomBorder() sets the thickness of the bottom border.
-The exact interpretation of this setting is theme-specific.
 The default for side borders is 0 (no side borders).
-If the win argument is NULL, the defaults are set.
+If the win argument is NULL then set global defaults to the given values.

-The AG_WindowSetGeometry() function moves/resizes a window to the specific position and geometry, given in pixels.
+AG_WindowSetGeometry() moves/resizes a window to the specific position and geometry, given in pixels.
 If a value of -1 is passed for w or h, the window's default (or current) geometry is preserved.

 The AG_WindowSetGeometryRect() variant of AG_WindowSetGeometry() accepts a AG_Rect(3) argument.
 The bounded argument specifies whether the window should be limited to the available view area.